ademarc/langchain-ask-csv-data/README.md

 ## Usage

-1. Run the script by executing `python main.py`.
+1. Run the script by executing `streamlit run main.py`.
 2. Open your web browser and go to `http://localhost:8501`.
 3. Upload your CSV files and ask a question about the data in those files.